qp.specs¶

 Some resource information from pass-by-pass specs may be estimated, since it is not always possible to determine exact resource usage from intermediate representations.
 For example, resources contained in a

-forloop with a non-static range or awhileloop will only be counted as if one iteration occurred.
+forloop with a non-static range or awhileloop will be counted as if only one iteration occurred.
 Additionally, resources contained in conditional branches fromiforswitchstatements will take a union of resources over all branches, providing a tight upper-bound.Due to similar technical limitations, depth computation is not available for pass-by-pass specs.

 Pass-by-pass specs can be obtained by providing one of the following values for the